thespacedoctor/qubits/README.md

 1.  **Simulating the Universe** - placing SNe throughout the volume requested at random redshifts, with the relative-rate supplied and with the peak magnitude distributions given.
 2.  **Simulating the Survey** - simulates the survey with the setup supplied in the settings files with cadence of observation, limiting-magnitudes, survey volume, loss due to weather etc.

-The results of the simulation are place in a (large) date-time stamped yaml file in the output folder with a name similar to `simulation_results_20130425t053500.yaml`.
+The results of the simulation are place in a (large) date-time stamped yaml file in the output folder named something similar to `simulation_results_20130425t053500.yaml`.
 The date-time appended to the filename will be the time the simulation was run so you can run many simulations without worrying about overwriting previous outputs.
-The settings used to run the simulation are so recorded in this file.
+The settings used to run the simulation are also recorded in this file.

 The `Plot Simulation Helper Plots` setting should only be set to *True* if you are trying to debug the code and work out how the input data is being manipulated to create the simulations.